lennyleadership/spiritual_notes/content.en/docs/41 Resources/02_satan_god's_plan.md

 The Sanhedrin (or at least many members thereof) was:

-•   Envious of Jesus’ popularity (see Matthew 27:18 & discussion on this site here
+•   Envious of Jesus’ popularity (see Matthew 27:18 & discussion on this site [here](https://hermeneutics.stackexchange.com/questions/58594/why-did-pilate-refer-to-jesus-as-christ-messiah)
 •   They saw Him as a risk to their power (see John 11:47-53)
 •   They did not like His teachings, such as:

-> 13 But woe unto you, scribes and Pharisees, hypocrites! for ye shut up the kingdom of heaven against men: for ye neither go in yourselves, neither suffer ye them that are entering to go in.
+> <i>13 But woe unto you, scribes and Pharisees, hypocrites! for ye shut up the kingdom of heaven against men: for ye neither go in yourselves, neither suffer ye them that are entering to go in.
 >
 > 14 Woe unto you, scribes and Pharisees, hypocrites! for ye devour widows’ houses, and for a pretence make long prayer: therefore ye shall receive the greater damnation.
-(Matthew 23:13-14)
+(Matthew 23:13-14)</i>

 They wanted Jesus out of the way and thought that by killing Him they would succeed.
 In particular, having Him publicly killed by the Romans would be especially excruciating and humiliating, and it would (they thought) scare off His followers by showing them that Jesus was an enemy to Rome.